xionghuichen/RLAssistant/README.md

 The project is still in developing.
 Welcome to join us. :)

-We also maintain RLA in https://github.com/polixir/RLAssistant.
-Polixir/RLAssistant will consider extra requirements needed in the team cooperation scenario.
+We maintain an RLA in https://github.com/polixir/RLAssistant in the future which will consider extra requirements needed in the team cooperation scenario.